sv3nd/sv3nd.github.io/content/05a-commented-kafka-config.md

 ### Kafka producers

-Kafka producers and consumer are rich clients that are packed with features like batching, message routing, compression, retries... and all that gets to be parameteriezed as well :)
+Kafka producers and consumer are rich clients that are packed with features like batching, message routing, compression, retries... and all that gets to be parameterized as well :)

 One key piece of information to keep in mind is that configuring producers and consumers makes sense when we code directly against their API, **as well when we want to configure Kafka Connect, Kafka Stream, Flink Kafka connector, Spark Kafka connector and pretty much any java or scala component that relies on them**, simply because, well, all their features still matter once they're wrapped in such tools.